wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Flapping

 Perform flap detection on the alerts.
-The method used is similar method to Nagios: https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/flapping.html
+The method used is a similar method to Nagios: https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/flapping.html

 Each different alerting level is considered a different state.